Crash cart—recently asked questions

 Many hospital do exactly that and respond with a full cart with the code team.
 That would work fine as long as you have access to code team coverage 24/7 and they have a reasonable response time.

-I had a question regarding crash carts and was also interested in buying your ACLS/BLS/PALS courses.
+• I had a question regarding crash carts and was also interested in enrolling in your ACLS/BLS/PALS courses.
 So why have “crash carts?”
 Why can’t we have AEDs, back board, and O2 on the nursing floors?
 The ACLS code team would bring the meds and supplies needed.
 First responders really need to focus on compressions and identifying a shockable rhythm while ACLS/PALS team arrive to administer meds and advanced airway if needed.
-We have crash carts that nothing is ever used during a code and then gathers dust until expiration and waste all equipment and medications.
+We have crash carts that nothing is ever used during a code and then gathers dust until expiration and waste all equipment and medications

 Many hospital do exactly that and respond with a full cart with the code team.
 That would work fine as long as you have access to code team coverage 24/7 and they have a reasonable response time.